In Spanish we can express "you should/shouldn't [have done something]", as a reproach, by using this structure:

 me = indirect pronoun; lo = direct pronoun

 One way to remember this structure is to see it as a construction where we are omitting the first modal verb: "deberías/deberíais".

 For example, the literal translation of:

 Deberías/deberíais habérmelo dicho.

-You omit "deberías/deberíais" and use the haber + participle construction:
+You omit "deberías/deberíais" and use the haber + past participle construction:

 Deberías/deberíais habérmelo dicho. = ¡Habérmelo dicho!